Entry-Level Truck Driver Questions and Answers

 Q: How long does CDL-A training take?

-A: From 3 weeks to about 3 months.
-For more, read How Long Does Truck Driver Training Take?
+A: You can be career-ready anywhere between 3 weeks to about 3 months.
+For more in-depth information read How Long Does Truck Driver Training Take?

 Q: How much can a truck driver expect to earn in his or her first year?

-A: Bls.gov states that the bottom ten percent of truck drivers earned $29,130 in 2019.
-Usually, those in the lower percentiles are newer drivers, but because drivers are typically paid by the mile, it can also mean those tallied chose to drive less.
-The average annual pay for professional drivers in 2019 was $46,850.
-The highest 10 percent earned more than $66,840.
-An entry level position should pay somewhere between the low and average rates.
+A: The Bureau of Labor Statistics reports that in 2022, the lowest ten percent of truck drivers (which can generally be interpreted as entry-level drivers) earned an average pay of $35,300.
+Although this figure may refer to newer drivers, because drivers are typically paid by the mile, it can also mean those tallied drove less.
+The average annual pay for professional drivers in 2022 was $53,090.
+An entry-level position should pay somewhere between the lower and average annual rates.

 For more about what you can make as you gain experience, read about the Highest Paying Truck Driving Jobs.

-TIP: It’s important to remember that in your first year, your income will reflect entry level pay, but that’s OK!
-Think of it as your foundation—your time to learn, adapt, and gain accident-free miles and experience.
-Most seasoned drivers recommend sticking with one company for your first year even if your income is less than you’d hoped.
-Once you have one year of experience under your belt, your earnings will increase significantly.
+TIP: It’s important to remember that in your first year, your income will reflect closer to entry-level pay, but that’s okay!
+Think of it as your foundation — your time to learn, adapt, and gain accident-free miles and experience.
+Most seasoned drivers recommend sticking with one company for your first year even if your income is less than you would have expected.
+Once you have one year of experience under your belt, your earnings tend to increase significantly.

 Q: How many hours a week can you expect to drive?

-A: An entry level driver can expect to work 40+ hours per week.
+A: An entry-level driver can expect to work 40+ hours per week.
 Some experienced drivers recommend planning for a 70-hour work week.
-While a 70-hour week is unlikely for everyone, it’s still good to be mentally prepared for long hours.
+While a 70-hour week is unlikely for everyone, it’s still good to be mentally prepared for the long hours.
 At the end of the day, the more you drive, the more you earn.

-A: Driving can be an exhausting endeavor.
+A: Driving can be tiring.
 Usually, by the end of a long day, you’ll be ready to fall asleep regardless of your surroundings.
-Sleepers in a semi truck are rather comfortable, but it never hurts to purchase earplugs, a good pillow, and even a mattress topper to make your home-away-from-home as comfortable and familiar as possible.
+Sleepers in a semi truck are rather comfortable, but it never hurts to purchase earplugs, a good pillow, and even a mattress topper to make your home away from home as comfortable and familiar as possible.

-TIP: Try to avoid parking next to refrigerated trailers and livestock haulers during your overnight truck stop stays—these tend to be either pretty noisy or smelly.
+TIP: Try to avoid parking next to refrigerated trailers and livestock haulers during your overnight truck stop stays — these tend to be either somewhat noisy or smelly.

 Q: Do you have to take the truck home with you?